top of page

 It was God's way of reprimanding Moses for his anger management issue.

-The Egyptian army that followed the Israelites drowned.
+The Egyptian army that pursued the Israelites drowned in the sea.

 Moses parted the sea, and after the army entered it, the sea fell back to normal, and the soldiers drowned.

-Moses warned Pharaoh that God would inflict ten plagues on Egypt.
+Moses warned Pharaoh that God would inflict the plagues on Egypt.

 Pharaoh refused to